owenstrength/Image-Captioning-with-Multiple-Decoder-Architectures/README.md

 ### Dataset
 The project uses the COCO 2017 dataset.
 Download it from [COCO website](https://cocodataset.org/#download) and place it in the `coco_dataset` directory.

+We have also created a shell file that does this for you.
+Run `./setup_coco_caption_dataset.sh` to download the dataset.

 ## Files Description

 ### 1. models/EncoderCNN.py